Open-Source LLMs vs Closed: Unbiased Guide for Innovative Companies [2025]

 How they influence those factors influences which model your business should use.

-Let’s look at each one in turn and how they play out under each model.
+Let’s look at key differences between each one in turn and how they play out under each model.

 Speed of Innovation & Customization